npentrel/module-templates/sensor/Instructions.md

 #### 7. Upload your module to the registry

-To upload the module to the registry, which will allow you to add it to machines without manually moving the files to each machine and specifying the file path, follow the instructions to [UPload your Own Modules to the Viam Registry](https://docs.viam.com/registry/upload/).
+To upload the module to the registry, which will allow you to add it to machines without manually moving the files to each machine and specifying the file path, follow the instructions to [Upload your Own Modules to the Viam Registry](https://docs.viam.com/registry/upload/).

 #### 8. Update your Readme